 For the steak, I love to sear it in a smoking hot skillet with just a sprinkle of salt.
 If you’ve never tried this preparation method, you are missing out!
 It’s quick and most importantly, incredibly easy to do.
 The key here is to buy a very tender cut of meat, since you are using it for a sandwich.
 I really like tenderloin for this purpose—definitely not a tougher cut like skirt or flank.
 Save those for tacos!

-Enjoy these sandwiches as a Fall lunch or dinner!
+Enjoy these sandwiches as a Fall or Winter lunch or dinner!
 I know they will soon become a favorite in your house, too.

 Steak Sandwich with Roasted Tomatoes